PhilipvEgmond/Makeathon/README.md

 ## Uploading Your Own Model

-There are 4 steps required:
+There are 4 short steps:

 - Forking the project
 - Upload 3D model